 Figure 20 shows data flow from radar data to decision report at a context level.
-The features are kept in a database and the columns of the database as described in the Appendix.
+The features are kept in a database and the columns of the database as described in Appendix A2 - Features Database.

 Figure 20: Context Level data Flow Diagram